 If you didn’t see the mountain gorillas in their natural wild, you haven’t yet gone to Uganda.
 Gorilla Trekking is the most popular of all adventure activities done in Uganda.
 This interesting adventure can be done in two national parks; Bwindi impenetrable National Park and Mgahinga Gorilla National Park.

 The pearl of Africa is one of the gifted counties on planet earth with so many adventurous things to see.
 The country at times is called as the land of green covered with many forest and grass lands.
-Many people visit this beautiful country for bird watching safaris, game viewing, cultural but most of the tourists do visit the country for gorilla trekking safari adventure.
+Many people visit this beautiful country for bird watching safaris, game viewing, cultural but most of the tourists do visit the country for gorilla safari adventure.

 Mountain gorillas of Bwindi impenetrable forest national park are Uganda’s main tourist attractions.
 And visiting gorillas is a great safari on which to hang your travel stories and fully comprehend the pearl of Africa Uganda’s must do wildlife experience.